gurinderhans/sfucoursescal/README.md

 ============

-A simple text parser that takes it's input as the copied courses text from the SFU courses enrollment site and displays them in a calendar view.
+A simple text parser that takes it's input as the copied courses text from the SFU courses enrollment site and displays them in a calendar view

+projects.gurinderhans.me/sfucc